kobolabs/metadata-style-guide/README.md

 * Excel: 2013</br>

 ### Notes</br>
-Date on which products are available for purchase by customers.
-For ONIX Editeur insists this date is provided along with Publication Date to distinguish between the date of publication and date of availability for sale.
+This is the date on which products are available for purchase by customers.
+With ONIX, if you want to prevent early sales, EDItEUR insists that this date is provided along with Publication Date to distinguish between the date of publication and date of availability for sale.
 If the book is made available for preorder before the On Sale Date/Embargo Date, the On Sale Date/Embargo Date ensures the epub file is not delivered to customers until that date.

 <sub>:back:[Table of Contents](#table-of-contents)</sub>